sumanyumuku98/sumanyumuku98.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi :wave:!
 I am Sumanyu.
-I am a first year Masters student at [NYU Courant](https://cs.nyu.edu/home/index.html) studying Computer Science.
-I am currently working with [Aishwarya Kamath](https://ashkamath.github.io/), [Nicolas Carion](https://www.nicolascarion.com/) and [Prof. Yann LeCun](http://yann.lecun.com/) on a Neuro-Symbolic Solver for Visual Question Answering.
-Previously, I was a Research Fellow at [IIT Delhi](https://home.iitd.ac.in/) where I had the pleasure of working with Dr. [Chetan Arora](https://www.cse.iitd.ac.in/~chetan/), Dr. [Saket Anand](http://faculty.iiitd.ac.in/~anands/) and Dr. [Vinay Namboodiri](https://vinaypn.github.io/).
-I graduated with a Bachelors in Computer Engineering from [Delhi Technological University](http://www.dtu.ac.in/) in 2020.
-My current research interests include multi-modal reasoning, Neuro-Symbolic AI e.t.c, however I also have prior background in algorithmic fairness, medical imaging, adversarial attacks and defenses.
+I am a ML Engineer working on Causal Inference and Discovery at [Causely](https://www.causely.io).
+Previously, I was working towards my Masters in CS degree at [NYU Courant](https://cs.nyu.edu/home/index.html).
+At NYU, I briefly worked in multi-modal reasoning, Neuro-Symbolic AI at the [CILVR Lab](https://wp.nyu.edu/cilvr/).
+I also spent some time at [IIT Delhi](https://home.iitd.ac.in/) where I dabbled in algorithmic fairness and medical imaging.
+Before IIT, I was studying for my Bachelors in Computer Engineering degree at [Delhi Technological University](http://www.dtu.ac.in/).
+If you have an interesting opportunity or a project idea to collaborate on, do reach out!